ACI Blog

 1. Interchange fees: Charged per transaction based on the card type, processing method, and industry.

-2. Assessment fees: Charged monthly, they cover the infrastructure costs of card payments.
+2. Assessment fees: Charged per transaction by the card networks.

 3. Payment gateway fees: Fees for online payment processing, either flat rate or per-transaction percentage.

-4. Monthly fees: Most payment processors also charge a monthly fee for maintaining your account.
+4. Monthly fees: Most payment processors charge a monthly fee for maintaining/servicing your account.

 5. PCI compliance fees: You may also be charged a fee to ensure your business complies with the Payment Card Industry Data Security Standard (PCI DSS).